Causal Retrieval with Semantic Consideration: Results

-Next, we examine how the performance of \ours\ depends on the semantic loss under varying weights ($\beta$) of the semantic loss in Eqn. \ref{eq:total_loss}.
-Integrating the semantic loss results in a noticeable improvement in accuracy (Table \ref{semantic_loss} row 1, $\beta=0$ vs. row 2, $\beta=0.1$), highlighting its importance.
+Next, we examine how the performance of \ours\ depends on the regularization loss under varying weights ($\beta$) of the regularization loss in Eqn. \ref{eq:total_loss}.
+Integrating the regularization loss results in a noticeable improvement in accuracy (Table \ref{semantic_loss} row 1, $\beta=0$ vs. row 2, $\beta=0.1$), highlighting its importance.
 Beyond $\beta=1$, no clear improvement were observed (row 3--5), and thus we set $\beta=1$ in all other experiments.
+A similar trend is observed in Task 2 (Table~\ref{appendix_semantic_loss} in Appendix).

+\paragraph{Effect of Bidirectional Loss} To understand the importance of bidirectional loss in \ours, we perform two types of ablation experiments on Task 1: (1) remove the loss for $\mathcal{L}_{e, \text{reg}}$ (Table \ref{appendix_bidirectional_task1}, row 1), or (2) remove EEnc (row 2).
+In this case, the similarity between $z_c$ and $z_{se}$ is used for inference.
+Results show that removing bidirectional regularization on either the query (cause) or document (effect) side significantly reduces performance, indicating that causal relationships in retrieval tasks benefit from symmetric regularization.
+Additional experiments on Task 2 shows similar result (Table \ref{appendix_bidirectional_task2} in Appendix.)